Sustainable Corporate Strategy

 Transformation requirements and core processes

-The sustainability analysis of our business is the key tool for the strategic management and ongoing development of our portfolio.
+Continuous sustainability analysis of our businesses is the key tool for the strategic management and ongoing development of our portfolio.
 The methodology is based on the chemical industry standard for portfolio analysis.
-The extensive evaluation of these sustainability signals in all three dimensions of sustainability—economic, ecological, and social—gives us insights for the foresighted management of individual products and entire business areas.
-The results of the analysis are used in our strategic management process.
+Extensive evaluation of these sustainability signals in all three dimensions of sustainability—economic, ecological, and social—provides insights for the foresighted management of individual products as well as entire business lines.
+The analysis findings are used in our strategic management process.

-In 2022, Evonik committed to the Science Based Target initiative (SBTi).
-SBTi is a partnership of CDP, United Nations Global Compact, World Resources Institute and World Wide Fund for Nature.
+Evonik announced its commitment to the Science Based Targets initiative (SBTi) in 2022.
+SBTi is a partnership of CDP, the United Nations Global Compact, the World Resources Institute, and the World Wide Fund for Nature.
+It defines and encourages best practices for science-based target-setting and independently evaluates targets set by companies from this perspective.
+These have now evolved into internationally accepted standards.

 SUSTAINABILITY ORGANIZATION AND MANAGEMENT